-- You’ll start Stage 1 with two 30-credit computing & IT modules followed by a 60-credit business module.
+- In Stage 1, you’ll study two 30-credit computing & IT modules and one 60-credit business module.

-- Next, in Stage 2, you’ll study 60 credits in a specific area of computing & IT and follow this with a second 60-credit business module.
+- In Stage 2, you’ll study two 30-credit modules from a choice of computing & IT focus areas and one 60-credit business module.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BSc (Honours) Computing & IT and a second subject uses a variety of study materials and has the following elements: